Budapest et le Parlement

 Four Seasons Hotel Gresham Palace Luxury

-The ultimate Art Nouveau palace facing the Chain Bridge, peacock glasswork, mosaics and the Danube as horizon.
+The Art Nouveau palace facing the Chain Bridge, stained glass, mosaics and the Danube for a horizon.
+The most expensive address in town, and the most photographed.

 Check availability